awpbash/awpbash.github.io/src/content/projects/construction-bot.md

 Construction projects are a data-intensive environment, with thousands of documents ranging from architectural blueprints to contracts and governmental regulations.
 Quickly finding the right information is critical for efficiency, compliance, and safety.
 However, traditional search methods are often slow and inefficient, and the presence of updated documents can easily lead to the use of outdated information.

-Developed as a pilot project for KTC, the **Construction Bot** is an intelligent document retrieval system built to solve this problem.
+Developed as a pilot project for KTC, the **Construction Bot** is an intelligent document retrieval chat bot system built to solve this problem.
 It allows project teams to find precise, context-aware information from their vast library of project documents leveraging vector search technology, natural language queries and large language reasoning models.

 ## The Problem